 Say: There's another way to help keep germs away.
 When you sneeze, germs can spread to other people.
 Instead of giving our germs to others, we're going to give them to our shirts!
+Germs can't live long on clothes.
 So let's all say, "Give your sneeze a shoulder."
 (Children repeat.)
-Pretend to sneeze into your shoulder.
+Pretend to sneeze into your shoulder!

 Explain that when we take a bath or shower, we wash germs off our bodies.
-That is why it is important to bathe or shower every day.
 When we brush our teeth, we keep our teeth and gums clean and healthy.
-That is why we should brush our teeth at least two times every day.